mandykoh/convolver/README.md

 ![Convolver title](doc-images/title.png)

 `convolver` is an image convolution library which extends classical convolution with aggregation operators beyond summation.
 This allows for the expression of more image processing operations.
+The convolution kernels also allow specifying values separately for R, G, B, and alpha channels so that per-channel operations can be supported.

 See the [API documentation](https://godoc.org/github.com/mandykoh/convolver) for more details.